Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 The middle summand on the right side of the equality is zero because the Garsia transfer is (fully) $G$-equivariant (Observation~\ref{obs:garsia-equivariant}).
 Because $\sigma$ is shape-preserving by \eqref{eq:autos-preserve-shape}, we have from Lemma~\ref{lem:match-garsia-in-top-shape} that the first and last summands on the right are both contained in $\bigoplus_{\mu \triangleleft\lambda} \kk[\Delta]_\mu$.
 The latter is an abelian group, so we can conclude. \end{proof}

 We turn to Step~\ref{step:iso-to-equivariant}.
 We suspend the Cohen--Macaulay hypothesis on $\Delta$, but must now instate the coprime characteristic hypothesis.
-The takeaway is that any $\kk[\Theta]$-module isomorphism between $\kk[\Sd\Delta]$ and $\kk[\Delta]$ (whether or not they are free over $\kk[\Theta]$) that is shape-filtered and equivariant in the top shape becomes fully equivariant after averaging over $G$.
+The takeaway is that any $\kk[\Theta]$-module isomorphism between $\kk[\Sd\Delta]$ and $\kk[\Delta]$ (whether or not they are free over $\kk[\Theta]$) that is shape-filtered and equivariant in the top shape remains an isomorphism (and becomes fully equivariant) after averaging over $G$.

 \begin{prop} Suppose $\Delta$ is a boolean complex, not necessarily Cohen--Macaulay, but such that there exists a $\kk[\Theta]$-module isomorphism